KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

                 ![KeyboardApp.SettingsScreen](app-settingsscreen)
             }
             @Column {
-                A ``KeyboardApp/SettingsScreen`` can be used as the main settings screen of a keyboard app or in a keyboard extension.
+                A ``KeyboardApp/SettingsScreen`` can be used as the main settings screen of a keyboard app, or in a keyboard extension.

                 The screen lists various keyboard settings, grouped by type.
-All changes are automatically synced to the various context types.
+All changes are automatically persisted and synced to the keyboard.
             }
         }
     }